 Symptoms and diagnosis of bowel cancer

-- A change in your normal bowel motion, such as diarrhoea or constipation.
+- A lasting change in your bowel habit – going more often, looser motions or constipation.

-- Pain or discomfort in your abdomen (tummy) or back passage.
+- Pain or discomfort in your tummy area or back passage.

 - Trapped wind or fullness in your tummy.

 - A lump in your tummy area or rectum.